Developer(s) – Alientrap Games

 Publisher(s) – Alientrap Games

-Apotheon is an open world 2D side scrolling game set in the time of Ancient Greece, with a heavily emphasis on exploration, combat and item hoarding.
+Apotheon is an open-world 2D side-scrolling game set in the time of Ancient Greece, with a heavy emphasis on exploration, combat, and item hoarding.
 Although I do have one or two issues with this game, it was pretty enjoyable overall, and I would recommend it to any fan of the genre, as well as anyone with a PlayStation 4.

 Graphics – 8/10

 The visuals of the game take on an art style very reminiscent of Ancient Greek artwork, resembling the many different patterns and artistic impressions typically found on Ancient Greek pottery, such as red and black figures, and incorporating prominent artistic practices of the time, such as the white ground technique.
 As far as gaming goes, I’ve only seen something resembling this visual style in both God of War III and God of War Ascension, but this game offers a much more different take on it, and it works remarkably well to set the tone for the overall game; as does the great soundtrack.